 His work had a strong impact during the Olympic Games in Rio de Janeiro in 2016,.
 The designer created products for the International Olympic Committee, Coca-Cola, L'Oréal, for the Japanese Olympic Committee and other multinational companies.

-His three shops in Ipanema and Copacabana receive customers from all over the world, and are references of Brazilian design with humor and quality.
+His two shops in Ipanema and Copacabana receive customers from all over the world, and are references of Brazilian design with humor and quality.
 French, Italian, Germans, Japanese and American people are among those who are great lovers of Gilson Martins products and are his main potential shoppers.

 The first backpack was produced with beach chair canvas, a leftover material from his father's work upholsterer.
 From the model that insisted on tearing, the then student recreated the piece with a more resistant fabric and a more functional design.
 The first clients were his classmates and teachers at the university.